Merctrans/morons/README.md

     - Organize assets by subdirectories if necessary.

 11. **Localization:**
-    - If your MES system targets different regions, handle localization within dedicated modules.
+    - If your MORONS system targets different regions, handle localization within dedicated modules.
     - Localize field labels, views, and reports as needed.

 12. **Documentation:**